 People are naturally drawn to visual content.
 Posts with images, videos, infographics, and GIFs consistently receive higher engagement than text-only posts.
 Use high-quality visuals that reflect your brand’s identity and capture attention quickly.
 You can showcase your products, share customer stories through video testimonials, or create simple graphics that explain complex topics.
 This type of Facebook SEO involves optimizing your content with strong visuals to enhance its reach and discoverability.
 When your content is more engaging, it gets more shares, expanding its reach to new audiences and creating more opportunities for people to discover and link back to your website.

-Optimize Your Facebook Brand Page for Search Engines
+How to Optimize Your Facebook Brand Page for SEO

 Just like your website, your Facebook page can be optimized for search.
 This involves making specific tweaks to help Google and other search engines understand your page and show it to the right people.
 It’s a simple way to get more eyes on your brand without a huge effort.
 The following steps break down exactly how to treat your Facebook page like a valuable asset in your SEO toolkit, ensuring it works hard to bring you visibility and traffic.